jcs98/VJTI-Transcripts/README.md

 # VJTI-Transcripts
-A simple tutorial on web3.js for Blockchain elective course (CO4118T)
+A simple DApp to add and verify student records on the ethereum blockchain
 The contract deployer can add student records (Student ID, CPI)
 Anyone can verify the added records